-How to Standardize Your Projects on SharePoint: The Project Statement
+How to Standardize the Project Statement with SharePoint [Template Included]

 No project playbook.
 No rules for project management.
 Every project team has their own approach and tools.
 There’s no process.
 We’re stuck with Excel.
 I need a better way to manage my projects.